DevilAguo0/hiddify/How-to-transfer-files-between-a-server-and-a-computer.md

 The work is done.
 The desired file was copied to the Backup folder.

-## Transfer the file from the system to the server via scp command
+## Transfering the file from the system to the server via scp command
 For this, suppose your server user is `root` and its IP is `1.1.1.1`.
 Also suppose that the `text.txt` file is located in `C:\File` and you want to transfer it to the server.
 In this case, use the following command.

 ```